leeb48/Book-App/README.md

 ```

+Lastly the backend needs PostgreSQL running on docker on port 5432 as its database.

 #### Using npm & docker-compose

 There is a build.sh file that packages the maven project and builds the docker images for both client and server side.
 Run the below command.